arca-dpss/manual-open-science/README.md

     that affect our lives by exploring data, formulating hypotheses, building models, and validating them.
 I find this whole process extremely challenging and motivating.
-Moreover, I am excited about new tools and solution to enhance replicability and transparency of scientific results.
+Moreover, I am excited about new tools and solutions to enhance the replicability and transparency of scientific results.
 -   [Davide Massidda](https://www.linkedin.com/in/davidemassidda/).

 ## ARCA